MaikeruDev/Streaming_Service/README.md

 The system is implemented in Python.
 To run it, you need Python 3.7 or later.

+**IMPORTANT:** Don't forget to adjust your IP Addresses and change the ports/allow them in your firewall!

 ### Install Dependencies

 Install the required dependencies using the following command: